 Free Trial Class

 Ready to Rumble?
 Drop in for your free trial session today to gauge interest and suitability.
 Just fill out the Contact Us form below choosing one of the following class days and times listed to reserve a spot and it’s on.
-No equipment is necessary as we’ll provide training gloves during your initial visit.
+No equipment is necessary as we’ll provide training gloves during your initial visit if needed.
 Just bring water and a bit of attitude and at your own pace feel free to unleash the champion within we’ll be in your corner.

 Schedule & Fees